frc3512/Robot-2020/docs/system-architecture.md

 climber, which all inherit from [SubsystemBase](../src/main/include/subsystems/SubsystemBase.hpp) to provide "init" and "periodic" functions for each mode just like those in TimesliceRobot.

+Functions that access multiple subsystems at once like the shooting state machine or autonomous modes exist in the Robot class instead of a subsystem.

 ### Vision